thomasjdelaney/WordOfTheDay/README.md

 - Generate an App Password under Security settings
 - Use the App Password in your .env file

+## GitHub Actions Setup

+To run the script automatically every day:

+1. Go to your repository Settings → Secrets and variables → Actions
+2. Add the following secrets:
+   - `SMTP_SERVER` (e.g., smtp.gmail.com)
+   - `SMTP_PORT` (e.g., 587)
+   - `SENDER_EMAIL` (your email address)
+   - `SENDER_PASSWORD` (your app password)
+   - `RECIPIENT_LIST` (comma-separated email addresses)

+The workflow will run daily at 06:00 UTC.
+You can adjust the schedule by modifying the cron expression in `.github/workflows/daily-word.yml`.

 ## Features

 - Scrapes the Oxford English Dictionary website for the word of the day